Ben8t/operation/README.md

 * It is sometimes difficult and boring to install (and reinstall) tools on your computers.

-* To get utils applications we don't really know and use occasionally (like split a csv file, reverse an image, etc...).
+* It is boring to gather utils applications we don't really know and use occasionally (like split a csv file, reverse an image, etc...).

-* To be able to custom these tools without worring about installation dependencies on your system.
+* It is hard to custom and install other tools without worring about installation dependencies on your system.

 `operation` bring simple pattern as `operation <operation_name>` to run any operation listed below.